-- Inspection form plus sketch page, with dimensions, and notes - Photos showing: - o Each of the 4 exterior sides - Window type examples (provide a photo for each existing type if not all the same) - Door example (provide a photo for each existing type if not all the same) - HVAC equipment (Data plate info for furnace and A/C, or other HVAC equipment) - Water heater data plate - Appliance data (Refrigerator, range, dryer) - Photo document field test results and equipment setup (blower door, flow hood, etc.) - Any unusual features of the house - Completed Combustion appliance forms - ASHRAE spreadsheet with calculations and BTL calculations - Appliance / equipment energy ratings and source documents - REM Design file - Improvement analysis (include all proposed measures) - Equipment Sizing report (for the post Weatherized house) - Measure list / Work scope - Estimated cost sheet or other documentation to support REM costs - Any other information necessary to provide complete understanding of existing conditions and proposed measures.
+- Inspection form plus sketch page, with dimensions, and notes - Photos showing: - o Each of the 4 exterior sides - Window type examples (provide a photo for each existing type if not all the same) - Door example (provide a photo for each existing type if not all the same) - HVAC equipment (Data plate info for furnace and A/C, or other HVAC equipment) - Water heater data plate - Appliance data (Refrigerator, range, dryer) - Photo document field test results and equipment setup (blower door, flow hood, etc.) - o Any unusual features of the house - Any work that will be ran through the energy audit as an incidental repair - Completed Combustion appliance forms - ASHRAE 62-16 spreadsheet with calculations and BTL spreadsheet with calculations - Appliance / equipment energy ratings and source documents - REM Design file (Pre and Post) - Improvement analysis (include all proposed measures) - Equipment Sizing report (for the post Weatherized house) - Measure list / Work scope - Estimated cost sheet or other documentation to support REM costs

+• Any other information necessary to provide a complete understanding of existing conditions and proposed measures.